NO CONSENSUS ON GST ADMINISTRATION

 = = = = = = = =

-e are two options being discussed now.
+is concerned, there are two options being discussed now.
 The GST Council was earlier discussing five proposals for deciding on jurisdiction, but in the last meeting on November 4, arrived at two options – horizontal division and vertical division.
 'Horizontal Division' would mean taxpayers would be divided both for administrative and audit purposes based on a cut off turnover.
 Those with a turnover over ₹ 1.5 crore would be administered both by the Centre and states, while those with below ₹ 1.5 crore would be administered solely by the State.
 'Vertical Division', based on ratios, assigns taxpayers to a tax administration, Centre or State, for a period of three years for all purposes, including audit.
-It is learnt that the Centre

 = = = = = = = =